Nebraska Revised Statute 29-1919

-If, at any time during the course of the proceedings it is brought to the attention of the court that a party has failed to comply with the provisions of sections 29-1912 to 29-1921 or an order issued pursuant to the provisions of sections 29-1912 to 29-1921, the court may:
+If, at any time during the course of the proceedings it is brought to the attention of the court that a party has failed to comply with sections 29-1912 to 29-1921 or an order issued pursuant to sections 29-1912 to 29-1921, the court may:

 (1) Order such party to permit the discovery or inspection of materials not previously disclosed;

 (2) Grant a continuance;

 (3) Prohibit the party from calling a witness not disclosed or introducing in evidence the material not disclosed; or